John DeVoe, Executive Director

 e-mail: kjp at waterwatch.org

-Kimberley Priestley is the Senior Policy Analyst with WaterWatch of Oregon.
-Kimberley advocates for legal and policy reforms to protect and restore Oregon rivers statewide, with a particular emphasis on ensuring protection of Oregon’s rivers in the state legislature and safeguarding the waters of the Deschutes Basin.
-Kimberley has been with WW since 1993.
+Kimberley Priestley is the Senior Policy Analyst with WaterWatch of Oregon, where she has worked since 1993.
+Kimberley leads WaterWatch’s advocacy in the state legislature for legal and policy reforms to protect and restore Oregon rivers statewide, as well as our longstanding campaign to safeguard the waters of the Deschutes Basin.
 She earned her J.D. from the University of Washington, where she also earned an L.L.M. in International Environmental Law.
 She earned her B.S. from the University of California at Berkeley.

 Jim McCarthy, Southern Oregon Program Manager e-mail: jim at waterwatch.org

 Jim works from WaterWatch’s office in Ashland.
 Prior to joining WaterWatch full time in 2012, he provided communication, lobbying, and organizing services to environmental non-profits as an independent consultant since 2002.
 Jim has specialized in Endangered Species Act, water policy, hydropower relicensing, and agricultural subsidy issues.
 He has published numerous op-eds, articles, and reports, has testified before Congress, and served as an expert witness before the Oregon and California public utility commissions.
 He earned his bachelor’s degree from Princeton University.